How to Understand Kubota Model Numbers

 Each year Kubota adds new model and series numbers.
 With these new numbers rolling out each year, understanding your Kubota equipment can be difficult.
-Below we have given a break down on how to read the Kubota model numbers and explain what these numbers mean.
+Below we have given you a breakdown on reading the Kubota model numbers and explaining what these numbers mean.

 Basic Kubota Model Types